 Play areas, picnic areas, walking loops and spectator seating areas need shade to be usable throughout the year in Tracy's hot summer climate.
+Providing shade, particularly in children's play areas, reduces health concerns related to extended sun exposure.
 New parks and park improvements should increase shade in these areas by adding shade structures and/or trees.
 In particular, play areas should be substantially shaded from Day 1, with shading integrated into play equipment structures where possible.